Internet of Humans rising in Caribbean

 “We’re realising that there’s lots of resources available across the region that we individually don’t know about, and so networking is very important.
 The technical stuff that we do is actually easy.
 It’s getting the people together and ensuring that the policies actually work in our interest.”

 The work of CaribNOG is far from over.
 The group’s mandate to build out critical Internet infrastructure and improve connectivity, resiliency and security remains an urgent remit.
-But its work to more deeply interconnect the Internet of humans that will drive the next wave of Caribbean development is only just getting started.
+Its work to connect people through the Internet is just beginning.
+This will drive the next wave of development in the Caribbean.